Heading to NYC? Don’t miss a trip up to the Statue of Liberty Crown for incredible views, the Liberty Crown tour and see the original torch.

 - Book early – Aim to book a slot in the morning to get a quieter experience but also spend less time in those queues.

-- Take a free tour – If you want to learn more about Liberty Island, you can take a free tour ran by the rangers.
-Head to the flagpole on Liberty Island, rangers lead tours throughout the day and these last for around 30-45 minutes.
-Check at the information centre on Liberty Island for a full tours schedule.
+- Take a free tour – If you want to learn more about Liberty Island, you can take a free tour run by the rangers.
+Head to the flagpole on Liberty Island, rangers lead tours throughout the day, and these last for around 30-45 minutes.
+Check at the information center on Liberty Island for a full tour schedule.

 - Bring a picnic – If you want to avoid the overpriced and not-so-great food, then bring a picnic, There are plenty of green spaces and benches around the island for you to take a seat and enjoy your own snacks.
 If you do find yourself eating in the cafeteria, do not worry too much.
 The food isn’t the best quality but it is also not as expensive as other restaurants in tourist areas around NYC.
 Expect to pay around $10 for lunch and take advantage of the free water fountains.